Praqma/helmsman/docs/how_to/override_defined_namespaces.md

     [apps.artifactory]
     name = "artifactory" # should be unique across all apps description = "artifactory"
-    namespace = "staging" # maps to the namespace as defined in environmetns above enabled = true # change to false if you want to delete this app release [empty = false] chart = "stable/artifactory" # changing the chart name means delete and recreate this chart version = "7.0.6" # chart version
+    namespace = "staging" # maps to the namespace as defined in environments above enabled = true # change to false if you want to delete this app release [empty = false] chart = "stable/artifactory" # changing the chart name means delete and recreate this chart version = "7.0.6" # chart version